 2.a.
-To reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens; and
+To reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens; and b.
+To document consideration and implementation of appropriate commercially available needleless systems and needle devices and sharps with engineered sharps injury protection;

 3. To include new or revised employee positions with occupational exposure;